David-Lor/Docker-Python-Autoclonable-App/README.md

 # Docker-Python-Autoclonable-App

+**IMPORTANT: this repository is deprecated.
+The project is replaced with: https://github.com/David-Lor/Docker-Python-Git-App** (same functionality)

 🐍 🐳 A Docker that downloads a Git repository with a Python app you want to deploy when a container runs for the first time

 DockerHub: https://hub.docker.com/r/davidlor/python-autoclonable-app/